VCityTeam/3DUSE/doc/ADE/DocumentADE/documentADE.md

 ### Second Proposition
 #### Publication Date: March 15, 2016
+After considering CityGML ADE, the above requirements have been incorporated to the CityGML model.
-A document may or may not have an associated shapefile.
+- A document may or may not have an associated shapefile.
 A document may refer to an abstract location, i.e., the city of Giors, or a particular sector in a city, the boundaries of which may not be clear since the reference may have been used in a generic manner.
 By deriving DocumentObject from AbstractCityObject (which in turn inherits from VersionableAbstractFeature), we inherit attributes like identifier, creationDate, publicationDate, and the possibility to specify any external reference of the document.
-New attributes like currentHolder and recoveredOn have been added to specify the current owner of a document.
-Another attribute called purpose have been added with a type 'PurposeType' to specify the purpose of a document.
-'documentType' is used to specify the format of a document.
-A document may have _Tag_s.
-A document may refer any other AbstractCityObject (on a particular date of past/future or a period) and this is captured by the association class 'Reference'.
-A separate class called 'AbstractLocation' has been added to associate a document to abstract locations like city, quarter which cannot be specified in CityGML.
+This derivation also permits to create a directory of documents (Refer CityObjectGroup).
-Two classes called Agent and AgentGroup have been added to specify the creator (or producer) of a document.
+- Two classes called Agent and AgentGroup have been added to specify the creator (or producer) of a document.
 AgentGroup is a group of agents.
 Example two or three persons in the municipal council talking on a particular topic.
 AgentGroup derives from Agent, therefore we may have groups of AgentGroups and so on.
+- New attributes like currentHolder and recoveredOn have been added to specify the current owner of a document.
+Another attribute called purpose have been added with a type 'PurposeType' to specify the purpose of a document.
+'documentType' is used to specify the format of a document.
+- A document may have _Tag_s.
+- A document may refer any other AbstractCityObject (on a particular date of past/future or a period) and this is captured by the association class 'Reference'.
+- A separate class called 'AbstractLocation' has been added to associate a document to abstract locations like city, quarter which cannot be specified in CityGML.

 ![Image Alt](evolution/DocumentADE.png)